Seahawks training camp Day 5: First-round draft pick L.J. Collier carted off with ankle injury

 Veteran linebacker Mychal Kendricks returned to practice after sitting out Monday with a minor injury.

-Rookies Marquise Blair and Ben Burr-Kirven were both suited up and practiced as limited participants.
+Rookies Marquise Blair and Ben Burr-Kirven suited up and practiced as limited participants.

-Veteran right guard Mike Iupati did not practice; his left foot was in a boot.
+Veteran left guard Mike Iupati did not practice; his left foot was in a boot.
+Ethan Pocic worked with the first team at left guard in his place.

 Tight end Tyrone Swoopes did not practice; his right foot was in a boot.